EliLillyCo/LillyMol/docs/Molecule_Tools/trxn.md

 is unclear.

 ### 3D positioning
-If you are starting with two fragments wit arbitrary spatial orientations and positions, and wish to join them in a spatially reasonable way, one of the fragments will need to be translated and rotated so the atoms in each fragment are "pointed towards" each other in a plausible way.
+If you are starting with two fragments with arbitrary spatial orientations and positions, and wish to join them in a spatially reasonable way, one of the fragments will need to be translated and rotated so the atoms in each fragment are "pointed towards" each other in a plausible way.
 This is accomplished with the `align_3d` directive in